kiwichrish/SnapAge/README.md

 ## Install

-Copy script it to /usr/bin, or somewhere else you can execute it from.
+Copy script to /usr/bin, or somewhere else you can execute it from.
 Your choice really.

 Call it what you want even, I've just used snapage where I'm using it.